mattslight/abookforlife/abookforlife.md

 <div style="text-align: center"><em>Don't talk about vision.
 Show it.</em></div>

-To intellectualise the ideas in this book would be to stub them out.
+<span class="dropcap">T</span>o intellectualise the ideas in this book would be to stub them out.
 Just as a bird studied in a cage doesn't sing or doesn't fly – so then when these words are left on these pages they wither and die.

 Be brave – we have learned that when our hearts and minds are set in the right direction so then our actions start from a place of goodness.
 In the past our hearts were aligned to self-seeking, looking at what we could take from the world.
 Our hearts had also been in a place of dishonesty, to ourselves and to others.
 We hid from our true natures and by doing this we felt shame in our actions.